This article describes how to get Console Access on a Cloud Server.

 Once the session is established, click anywhere in the Console session window to bring up or activate the Console screen.
 (You may also need to hit Enter during the Console launch.)
 Next, you can use the Linux Console command line to log into your Cloud Server.

 1. Remember to log out when you finish your work in Console.
-If you fail to log out, the same session may be open when Console is used again.

 3. To disable a Linux system from rebooting automatically when <Ctrl>+<Alt>+<Del> keys are pressed, see Disable Linux System from Rebooting when CTRL ALT DELETE is Pressed

 4. The Console window will close automatically if idle for 2 minutes.